bcgov/aps-infra-platform/documentation/resources/upstream-services.md

 ---
-order: 2500
+title: Set Up an Upstream Service
 ---

-# Upstream Service Setup

 ## Upstream Services on OCP